 Bentz’s email went on to describe the jobs he and his two friends did for the government, all their information for verification, and the fact that all of them held security clearances.
 He added that this could be the reason why Agent Jarvis felt safe dropping the truth about the D.B.
 Cooper case on all of them.

-Since Bentz had provided SO many details, names, phone numbers of witnesses, and even gave the score of the game, (5-1, Nationals vs. Colorado Rockies, Friday, August 5, 2016) we took him seriously.
+Since Bentz had provided SO many details, names, phone numbers of witnesses, we took him seriously.
+(He did get the score of the game wrong, however.)
 He gave us everything but the kitchen sink to work with, in order to confirm he was telling the truth, even a couple of personal references from where he worked.

 And when we started checking Bentz’s story, it got even stranger.
 In the end, we decided that not only was Bentz being truthful, but that the F.B.I. closed the Cooper case for the reasons indicated by Agent Jarvis.
 See the amazing conclusion to this story HERE.